dcos/examples/cloudflare-argotunnel/1.11/README.md

 ![Resources](img/lb02.png)

-Next we sitch to the east coast DC/OS cluster.
+Next we switch to the east coast DC/OS cluster.

 Again we configure `cloudflare hostname`, `local service url`, and a `load balancer pool name`.
 The values for the 1st two are the same, but for the LB pool this time we enter `us-east`